ioguns/simpleview/README.md

 # SimpleView - View for PHP

-The simpleview library provides developers a simple library to complement to render php files.
+The simpleview library provides developers a simple library to render php files.

 ## Install